-The DSL is responsible for responding to such concerns in keeping with KCSIE 2023 and our Trust's expectations.
-The DSL must also consider any locally agreed procedures as set out by the Multi-agency safeguarding arrangements found on the LA safeguarding board which asks professionals to consult a traffic light tool on healthy to harmful sexual behaviours to consider whether a referral into social care is required.
-Dialogue with CHAD Front Door is alway encouraged if the DSL is unsure if behaviours are harmful or not.
+The DSL is responsible for responding to such concerns in keeping with KCSIE 2024 and our Trust's expectations.
+The DSL must also consider any locally agreed procedures as set out by the Multi-agency safeguarding arrangements Stoke on Trent Safeguarding Children's Partnership.
+The DSL is responsible for coordinating support to any victims, and the perpetrators.